alexMIRON1/bank/README.md

 ## Instruction for launch

-1. Open IDE (recommend IntelliJ IDEA).
+1. Open IDE (recommend IntelliJ IDEA) with administrator rights.
 2. Press to Get from VCS.
 3. Insert this URL to according field